cometbft/cometbft/test/e2e/README.md

 E2E_MANIFEST=networks/ci.toml go test -v ./tests/...
 ```

 Optionally, `E2E_NODE` specifies the name of a single testnet node to test.
+Set
+`E2E_USE_INTERNAL_IP=true` to flag that you want to connect with the nodes in network using their
+internal IP address.

 These environment variables can also be specified in `tests/e2e_test.go` to run tests from an editor or IDE: